dylan-lang/lsp-dylan/README.md

    b.
 The server needs the Open Dylan installation directory, so it
       can find the Jam build scripts and core libraries.
-If `dylan-compiler` is on the path, the emacs client will find installation directory relative to that.
+If `dylan-compiler` is on the path, the emacs client will find the installation directory relative to that.
 To override it, either set the emacs variable `dylan-lsp-open-dylan-release` (using the customization interface) or set the environment variable